-During the presentation of the proposed research program (February first year), first year doctoral students must provide a "personal training plan" with the indication of which of the courses that may be activated by the School they wish to follow.
-They must also include any other educational activity they plan to do, with an indication about the type of activity, the period in which this activity will be carried out and, if possible, how many ECTS credits can be acquired.
-The template for the personal training plan can be found in Appendix 10.3.
+During the presentation of the proposed research program (February first year), first year doctoral students must provide a "personal training plan" with the indication of which of the courses that may be activated by the Course they wish to follow.
+They must also include any other educational activity they plan to do, with an indication about the type of activity, the period in which this activity will be carried out and, if possible, how many ECTS credits could be acquired.
+The template for the personal training plan can be found in Appendix 10.4 (it can be released in word format by the Secretary).